psi-4ward/contao-livereload/README.md

 * Add watchers to trigger the livereload for files not directly referenced in Contao.
  Useful if you have `@import` in your less files: <br>
  `contao-livereload -w files/layout/**/*.less`
+* You can run the Contao-Livereload-Server on your webserver, be sure to configure the correct Host in your backend profile.
+If you have problems check the server firewall.

 ## Server usage
 ```